-3.8.2.3.2 Example 2 - Requirement with Node Template and a custom Relationship Type
+3.8.2.3.2 Example 2 - Requirement with Node Template and a custom Relationship Type capability: Endpoint.Database relationship: my.types.CustomDbConnection

 This example is similar to the previous example; however, the requirement named 'database' describes a requirement for a connection to a database endpoint (Endpoint.Database) Capability Type in a named node template (my_database).
 However, the connection requires a custom Relationship Type (my.types.CustomDbConnection') declared on the keyname 'relationship'.